Our Dementia Care Team Strives to Ensure the Safety of Your Loved One

 - Outdoor areas should be fenced in and bodies of water should be fenced off.

-In addition to these physical home care resources, our caregivers are also aware that sometimes just talking can help a person with dementia.
+In addition to these physical home care resources, we are also aware that sometimes just talking can help a person with dementia.
 Topics that evoke feelings of safety—a mother, a home—can be reassuring.